KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

   redis-unmanaged       Redis by Bitnami
 ```

-Here the output shows six classes.
+The output shows six classes.
 These are the six services available in the Bitnami Services package.
 You can see from the names and descriptions that they are all _unmanaged_ services.
 This implies that the resulting service instances run on cluster, that is, they are not a managed
 service running in the cloud.
 Other classes might be listed here as well.

-As an Application Operator, you review the classes on offer and choose one that meets your requirements.
+As an application operator, you review the classes on offer and choose one that meets your requirements.

 You can learn and discover more about a class by running: